Douglas Slocombe’s long and fruitful career can be divided into four stages.

 Stage 2: The Great British Cinematographer of the Sixties.

-His stunning black and white cinematography on Bryan Forbes‘ kitchen sink drama “The L-Shaped Room” with Leslie Caron and Joseph Losey’s “The Servant”, with Dirk Bogart and James Fox, both from1963, marks one of the high points of British cinema.
+His stunning black and white cinematography on Bryan Forbes‘ kitchen sink drama “The L-Shaped Room” with Leslie Caron and Joseph Losey’s “The Servant” with Dirk Bogart and James Fox both from 1963, mark one of the high points of British cinema.

 Stage 3: Cinematographer on the world stage.

 Stage 4: Indiana Jones

 Finally, there are the Indiana Jones movies, spanning the eighties from 1981 to 1989.
 His work on “Raiders of the Lost Ark” (third Oscar nomination), Spielberg’s greatest movie, is superlative and alone, would grant him a place in the hall of the cinema’s great cinematographers.